Beee4life/acf-city-selector/README.md

 or add this to the `require` section by hand:

 ```
-"beee4life/acf-city-selector": "0.29.0",
+"beee4life/acf-city-selector": "0.30.0",
 ```

 <a name="setup"></a>
 ### Setup

 1. Create a new field via ACF and select the `City Selector` type (listed in the Choice section).
-1. Select if you want to show labels
+1. Select if you want to show labels (default = yes)
-1. Select if you want to use select2
+1. Select if you want to use select2 (default = no)
-1. Select if you want a default country
+1. Select if you want a default country (default = none)
 1. (optional) Import new cities with help of the included Excel sheet.
+1. (optional) Import new cities by csv (available on the website).

 <a name="usage"></a>
 ### Usage